Project-Books/project-books.github.io/docs/styleguides/java-styleguide.md

 We have adopted [Google's Java style guide](https://google.github.io/styleguide/javaguide.html).
 In addition, we have listed our own rules below.

+All source files should start with our copyright notice attached verbatim.
+This copyright notice can be found at the root of the respective repository.

 ## JUnit tests

 ### Use AssertJ